Youth in Haiti Share Perspective on UDHR

 Le Flambeau Foundation , Inc. December 9, 2022

 THE SPARK of Le Flambeau (LF) is an online language exchange program focused on extending educational opportunities to bright youth in Haiti up to age 27, with English language learning as the foundation.
 The program is in its 14th year.
 This article was prepared by THE SPARK of LF English Grader Alexis Floyd, whose actions speak volumes about her commitment to Human Rights.
 A few grammatical edits were done on student feedback – the messages are accurate.
-We appreciate Alexis’ volunteerism for youth in Haiti.
+We appreciate Ms. Floyd’s volunteerism for youth in Haiti.

 This Fall, THE SPARK of Le Flambeau covered several topics that directly coincide with this year’s Universal Declaration of Human Rights (UDHR) campaign theme: Dignity, Freedom and Justice for All.